lmfit/lmfit-py/doc/builtin_models.rst

 .. module:: models

-As shown in the previous chapter, a key feature of the :class:`Model` class is that modelss can easily be combined to give a composite :class:`Model`.
+As shown in the previous chapter, a key feature of the :class:`Model` class is that models can easily be combined to give a composite :class:`Model`.
 Thus while some of the models listed here may seem pretty trivial (notably, :class:`ConstantModel` and :class:`LinearModel`), the main point of having these is to be able to used in composite models.
 For